Quantifying the effect of X-ray scattering for data generation in real-time defect detection: Discussion

-While the presented results are only valid for a chosen problem, they illustrate the advantages of using a POD-based methodology.
-A significant difference in accuracy was only present in a small subset of test projections, and this effect was not visible for other metrics due to variance.
-Furthermore, POD curves address a concept of the smallest detectable defect that helps to evaluate if a system is useful for a particular real-world application.
-We expect a similar effect of scattering on inspection performance in other problems too.
-If a defect is too small, the contrast in X-ray attenuation is lower than the noise level, and the inclusion of scattering does not significantly affect the detection process.
-If a defect is too large, the contrast would be larger than a variance in signal due to scattering.
-Consequently, the biggest influence of scattering signal should be seen for barely detectable defects when the contrast is similar to the noise level.
+While the presented results are only valid for a selected problem, they illustrate the benefits of using a POD-based methodology.
+A significant difference in accuracy was only present for a small subset of test projections, and this effect was not visible for other metrics due to variance.
+Furthermore, POD curves address the concept of the smallest detectable defect, which helps to evaluate whether a system is useful for a particular real-world application.
+We expect a similar effect of scattering on inspection performance for other problems.
+If a defect is too small, the contrast in X-ray attenuation is less than the noise level, and the inclusion of scattering does not significantly affect the detection process.
+If a defect is too large, the contrast would be larger than a variance in the signal due to scattering.
+Consequently, the biggest influence of the scattering signal should be seen for barely detectable defects when the contrast is similar to the noise level.

-It is important to note that any defect detection problem has a number of system properties that affect noise level and SPR and, consequently, the effect of excluding the scattering signal from the training data.
-The distance between the object and the detector (known in radiology as the air gap) significantly influences SPR values because scattered photons might not reach the detector.
-Furthermore, a smaller field of view and small objects can decrease the impact of the scattering signal.
-Higher exposure time decreases the noise level and $s_{90}$, so the effect of scattering as additional noise might become more significant.
+It is important to note that any defect detection problem has a number of system properties that affect the noise level and SPR and, consequently, the effect of excluding the scattering signal from the training data.
+The distance between the object and the detector (known in radiology as the air gap) has a significant effect on SPR values because scattered photons may not reach the detector.
+Furthermore, a smaller field of view and small objects can reduce the effect of the scattering signal.
+A longer exposure time decreases the noise level and $s_{90}$, so the effect of scattering as additional noise might become more significant.